SoftwareAG/webmethods-api-gateway/docs/articles/architecture/Steps-to-connect-Internal-kibana-to-ExternalES-for-analytics-while-the-core-configuration-is-stored-in-InternalDataStore/README.md

     ```
     elasticsearch.hosts: "http://<ExternalElasticsearchHost>:<ExternalElasticsearchPort>"
     ```
-3. Remote hosts have to be explicitly allowed in ***elasticsearch.yml*** file of External Elasticsearch using the reindex.remote.whitelist property.
+3. Remote hosts have to be explicitly allowed in ***elasticsearch.yml*** file of external Elasticsearch using the reindex.remote.whitelist property.

-    For Example if our InternalDatastore which is running in our local machine uses the port 9240, then reindex.remote.whitelist should point to localhost:9240.
+    For example if the InternalDatastore (where the core assets are stored) is running in the node core_data_node and uses the port 9240, then reindex.remote.whitelist in the external Elasticsearch should point to core_data_node:9240.
     ```
-    reindex.remote.whitelist : localhost:9240
+    reindex.remote.whitelist : core_data_node:9240
     ```
     (Here reindex.remote.whitelist property can be set to list of comma delimited allowed remote host and port combinations.)
-4. Start External Elasticsearch.
+4. Start external Elasticsearch.
 5. Start APIGateway and InternalDatastore.
 6. Import the postman collection "[External ES And Internal Kibana](attachments/External_Es_And_Internal_Kibana.json)".
 7. Edit internalESHost,internalESPort,externalESHost,externalESPort,tenant_name variables in "External ES And Internal Kibana" postmanCollection as per your need.